Sometimes not even the “pretty fine print” has the answers consumers are looking for.

 = You lose the $ on the kit and don’t make a

 So how can you tell if it’s a scam?
 Here are a few signs to watch-out for:

 And don’t be fooled if the company doesn’t require you to purchase a start-up kit.
-Sometimes, all the swindlers want is your personal information so they can either steal your identify or sell the information to others who want to advertise their stuff to you.
+Sometimes, all the swindlers want is your Data that can be used to identify you, like your name, address, birth date, or Social Security number so they can either steal your identify or sell the information to others who want to advertise their stuff to you.

 Five most common “work-at-home” rip-offs:

 1. One of a host of notorious work-at-home scams (others include data entry, online surveys, mystery shopping, and medical billing, among many others).
 The pitch’s appeal stems from its uncanny coupling of the simplicity of stuffing an envelope (anyone can do it!) with the prospect of making tons of money working in the comfort of your own home.